Why Did My Site's Google Ranking Drop?

 out very easily these days and can get you a significant penalty.
 You can

-use CSS methods for drop-down menus or to keep content invisible until a user requests it (by
+use CSS methods for drop-down menus or tabbed <div>s to keep content invisible until a user requests it (by

 mouseovers or clicks).
 As long as there is a legitimate reason for using CSS in this

-manner and there is a clear way for users to see the content, you won't be penalized.
+manner and there is a clear way for users to reveal the content, you won't be penalized.
 Just don't

 try to stuff keywords on a page in a way that only the search engines will ever see it.
 You'll

-- Text Link Ads: While all of the major search engines prohibit selling links, Google has
+you generate yourself.
+While all of the major search engines prohibit buying and selling links, Google has

-been the most aggressive in penalizing link sellers.
-If you're selling links or other
+been the most aggressive in penalizing link buyers and sellers.
+If you're selling plain text links or image

-pass on PageRank removed.
-In either case, that can mean your site's internal pages will
+pass PageRank removed.
+In either case, it can mean your website's internal pages will

 no longer rank as well as they had before.
-If you're a link buyer, it can mean that you've
+If you have paid

 links or advertising on your site, make sure that all of the links have the attribute